snur206/reading-notes/201/class9notes.md

 This topic matters because these are new methods and elements in HTML and JS that I am learning.

 ## HTML Forms

 Forms matter in web development because they are used to collect data from users or allowing them to control the user interface.

 Some key things to keep in mind when it comes to user experience is that the bigger that your form is, you are running the risk if frustrating people and losing users.
-Just keep things simple, stay focused, and ask only for the data you absolutely ne
+Just keep things simple, stay focused, and ask only for the data you absolutely need.

 5 form elements: